beta587/beta587.github.io/docs/Download/index_download.md

 - Extract the ZIP file and open the Search Exam folder.

 - In the folder, you will see multiple files.
-Please open the "searchExam" file and there you go....
+Please right-click on "searchExam" file and then click Open (avoid using double click to open the file).

 ## What's next?